 There are lessons here for RIUs around the world.
 In a higher education context that is characterised by a growing consumerist view of university education, greater accountability for outcomes, pressure to equate teaching quality with the number of contact hours, and a trend towards open - and much quicker - access to research findings which are freely available to teachers in all types of institutions (beyond RIUs), there is a need to redefine the unique nature of education in a research intensive university.

 At the University of Birmingham, we are reframing the concept of ‘research-led teaching’ with a shift to the more dynamic concept of ‘research-intensive learning’.
 Over the next year, we will be asking ourselves (staff and students) what it means for students at all levels of our provision to be engaged in research-intensive learning, and what kinds of teaching and assessment are most likely to deliver our ambitions.
-Take a look at a U21 Position Statement that was developed here at University of Birmingham last autumn.
+Take a look at a U21 Position Statement that was developed here at University of Birmingham.

 Also in 'Higher Education Futures institute (HEFi)'